Coffee is the answer

-Book #3 continues the story of Jack and Donna and their Radauti friends.
+Book #3 picks up where “Coffee to Go, With a Spaceship” leaves off, continuing the story of Jack and Donna and their nice alien friends.

-But help comes from a very unlikely person – Donna, his ex-girlfriend.
-She’s finally learned how to fly an old spaceship that’s been hidden in the woods behind her farm, and agrees to help Jack out.
+Help eventually comes from a very unlikely person: Donna, his ex-girlfriend.
+She’s learned how to fly an old alien spaceship that’s been abandoned in the woods behind her farm, and agrees to help Jack and his friends out.

-However, the unlikely couple discover that they still have feelings for each other.
-But before they can start living their happily-ever-after, they first have to fight off the space pirates, stop an inter-galactic war from starting, and try to find their way back to Earth for another load of coffee.
+Along the way, the unlikely couple discover that they still have feelings for each other.
+But before they can start living their happily-ever-after, they first have to fight off space pirates, stop an inter-galactic war from spreading, and try to find their way back to Earth for another load of coffee.

 This is a ride you don’t want to miss!